Home

 Chapter Meetings

-Patriots
+Our Patriots

 Contact Us

-NSDAR Web Site
+NSDAR

-For Technical Problems with this page contact the webmaster
+For technical problems with this page contact the webmaster.

 Organized November 3, 1909

-In recognition of Andrew Carruthers’ service at the Battle of Kings Mountain, using the Colonial spelling of his name, this chapter was named in his honor and in compliment to Mrs. Neil Carothers.
-Mrs. Carothers conceived the idea of the chapter as a means of stimulating patriotism in University girls so they could take the ideals of DAR home with them, and also as a means of furthering the ambitions of girls faced with struggles and privations to obtain a college education.
-According to the original by-laws, only students and ex-students of the University of Texas were eligible for chapter membership.
-This special requirement was later expanded to include members and wives of the University staff, as well as women who have completed two years of University work.
+According to the original bylaws, only students and ex-students of the University of Texas were eligible for chapter membership.
+This special requirement for eligibility was later expanded to include members and wives of the university staff, as well as women who had completed two years of university work.
 In current times, any woman eligible for membership in the National Society is eligible for local membership.

-"Looking backward with pride to the accomplishments of our ancestors and pointing forward with zeal and hope!”
+Mrs. Caruthers established the annual statement of renewed devotion in the belief: "Looking backward with pride to the accomplishments of our ancestors and pointing forward with zeal and hope!"